Directed searches for gravitational waves from ultralight vector boson clouds around merger remnant and galactic black holes during the first part of the fourth LIGO-Virgo-KAGRA observing run: Methods

 The HMM tracking technique is useful for detecting signals with wandering frequencies.
 It models the frequency evolution probabilistically as a Markov chain of transitions between discrete, unobservable (``hidden'') frequency states over a number of discrete time steps, and it connects these hidden states with observable data through an emission probability.
 HMM tracking has been used in various searches for continuous or long-transient \ac{GW} signals~\cite{Suvorova2016, Sun2018, Isi2019, Sun2019, O2_CygnusX1_scalar_bosons, O3_supernova_remnants, ScoX1ViterbiO1, ScoX1ViterbiO2, O2SNR-Viterbi, Jones2021, Beniwal2021, O3amxp, Knee2024}.
 This method is beneficial for two main reasons: i) it is computationally efficient, which is important for this study because vector boson signals live in a large, multi-dimensional parameter space, and ii) it is more capable of accounting for both the detector noise fluctuations and any uncertainties that may be present in the predicted signal waveform than other, more model-dependent \ac{CW} semicoherent search techniques (see Ref.~\cite{Riles2023}).

 Reference~\cite{Isi2019} was the first to propose using an HMM-based method for follow-up searches targeting slowly-evolving scalar boson clouds around \ac{BH} merger remnants.
-Since vector bound states carry spin angular momentum, they can still grow via superradiance even with zero orbital angular momentum number ($\ell=0$).
-As a result, vector bound states can be concentrated closer to the \ac{BH}, leading to clouds that grow and deplete more rapidly and radiate at much higher power than scalar clouds~\cite{East2017, Baryakhtar2017, East2018, Siemonsen2020, Brito2020}.
-This results in \ac{GW} signals that are short-lived by \ac{CW} standards [$\sim \mathcal{O}$(days-months)] with frequency drift parameters that are too large for the capabilities of the standard HMM method.
-Thus, building upon the work of Isi et al.~\cite{Isi2019}, Ref.~\cite{Jones2023} implemented a modified HMM search pipeline capable of tracking signals from \acp{VBC} that occur over shorter timescales.
+Building upon the work of Isi et al.~\cite{Isi2019}, Ref.~\cite{Jones2023} implemented a modified HMM search pipeline capable of tracking signals from \acp{VBC} that occur over shorter timescales [$\sim \mathcal{O}$(days-months)], making it well-suited for targets such as newly formed merger remnants.
 The pipeline is an efficient semicoherent search method combining the HMM tracking scheme with a frequency-domain matched filter ($\mathcal{F}$-statistic), which quantifies the likelihood that a signal, parameterized by its frequency and associated time derivatives, is present in the data~\cite{JKS}.
 Previous studies have shown that this pipeline is sensitive enough to potentially detect signals from \acp{VBC} using data from current-generation detectors~\cite{Jones2023}.

 In the following two subsections, we summarize the HMM search pipeline described in Ref.~\cite{Jones2023}, as well as the process of choosing search configurations for a given system, explained in Ref.~\cite{Jones2025}.
 Section~\ref{sec:pipeline} is meant to give a high-level overview of the HMM algorithm; for a more detailed explanation, see Refs.~\cite{Suvorova2016, Sun2018}.